tritemio/pybroom/docs/index.rst

 `DataFrame <http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe>`__
 in tidy format
 `(Wickham 2014) <http://dx.doi.org/10.18637/jss.v059.i10>`__.
-The DataFrames in tidy format (or long-form) follow a simple rule: one "observation" per row and one "variable" per column.
+DataFrames in tidy format (or long-form) follow a simple rule: one "observation" per row and one "variable" per column.
 This simple structure makes it easy to process the data with clear and well-understood idioms (for filtering, aggregation, etc.) and allows